vfarcy/zh2plusplus/README.md

 zh2plusplus
 ===========

-A minimalist wordpress theme based on http://zenhabits.net/theme/, modified by Mike Walsh (https://plus.google.com/102887861371741311630) and myself.
+A minimalist wordpress theme based on http://zenhabits.net/theme/, modified by Mike Walsh (https://plus.google.com/102887861371741311630) and quickly patched in a quick and dirty way by myself.

-You just have to copy this folder content to your wp-content folder, create a WordPress page called “Archives” and under the Page Attributes setting in the Page editor, choose “archives” from the list of drop-down templates, and you are in.
+You have to copy this folder content to your wp-content folder, create a WordPress page called “Archives”, and under the Page Attributes setting in the Page editor, choose “archives” from the list of drop-down templates.

+One more thing, you will have to edit the index.php file and to replace the harcoded link http://www.farcy.me/author/vfarcy/ with yours.

+Thath's it, you are now in.